 I love breakfast.

-4. To keep: Will store in the fridge for up to one week.
+- 4. To keep: Store in the fridge for up to one week.
 When warming, mix a tablespoon or two of milk to thin out the porridge a bit.